JetBrains/guide/site/django/tutorials/django-aws/github-actions/index.md

 ![github_actions_page](./steps/step2.png)

-There are many integration workflows available in GitHub Actions, but we will be using a **manual workflow**.
+There are many integration workflows available in GitHub Actions, but we will be using a manual workflow.

 ![github_actions_page_2](./steps/step3.png)

-I will click on it and hence we will get a pre-generated **manual.yml** file.
+I will click on it and hence we will get a pre-generated `manual.yml` file.

 We are not going to use this, instead I will be providing my own custom workflow.
 Let me give you a brief idea what this workflow is going to do.